 The story of J. Frank Norris has not been widely told.
 Fundamentalist preachers would mention his name from the pulpit, but it was up to the rest of us to discover that J. Frank Norris killed a man in cold blood.
 Why?
 The reasons were spotty although it always came back to a Catholic conspiracy and the fact that J. Frank Norris read a list of names that allegedly connected the city’s leaders to houses of prostitution.
 Most of these attacks began after the powers that be came after Norris for back taxes.

-Norris actually didn’t start making progress filling First Baptist Church until he turned to sensationalistic preaching.
+Norris actually didn’t start making progress filling the auditorium of First Baptist Church until he turned to sensationalistic preaching.
 He attacked gambling, prostitution and allowed his church to be used by the city for everything from concerts to a Will Roger’s appearance.
 Because the city used his facilities, he thought he should be tax exempt.
 Texas, it seems, was making up the rules as they went along.
 Maybe the city shouldn’t have been using churches for public meetings in the first place?
 Regardless, he refused to pay his taxes and reacted by revealing the dirty deeds of Fort Worth’s finest citizens.

 H.C.
 Meachem was a department store mogul and mayor of Fort Worth.
 J. Frank Norris wrote an article insinuating adultery on the part of Meachem and had his preacher boys distribute Norris’s paper, The Searchlight, inside Meachem’s store.
 No fundamentalist would put up with that in his own church!
 This is what resulted in Meachem telling his friend, D.E.
 Chips, that something needed to be done about Norris.